DrakirL/DrakirL.github.io/p10/class/ranger.md

 + An animal companion?
 #### <br>

-## Ranger Class Features
+## Ranger Class Talents
-These are the core features granted for the Ranger Class.
+These are the Talents accessible to the Ranger Class.

 ### Core: Ranger's Mark
 You can use 1 Action on your turn to focus your attention on a creature you can see.
 Make a Martial Test against that creature's Defence. <br>
-If you succeed, that creature becomes Marked by you for up to a day, requiring your Concentration. <br>
+On a success, that creature becomes Marked by you for up to a day, requiring your Concentration. <br>
-When you make a Martial Attack against a creature you have Marked in this way, you roll a a d12? and add it to your total.
+When you make a Martial Attack against a creature you have Marked in this way, you roll a your Mark Die and add it to your total.
+(PHRASING?) <br>
+Your Mark Die is determined by your level: 1=d4, 2=d6, 3=d8, 4=d10, 5=d12.
 (PHRASING?)

-### Level 1?: Pathfinder
-As an adept at traversing all types of terrain, you gain the following benefits: <br>
-+ Your Speed increases by 5 feet. <br>
-+ You have Climb Speed and Swim Speed equal to your Speed. <br>
-+ You can ignore the effects of Difficult Terrain while you're moving through it.
-(PHRASING?) <br>
-#### <br>

-### Level 1?: Trailblazer
+### Core: Trailblazer
-While you are travelling, you gain the following benefits:
+Being trained for partaking in great journeys, you gain the following benefits:
-+ Your travelling party's pace is not slowed by Difficult Terrain. <br>
++ Your party's travelling pace is not slowed by Difficult Terrain. <br>
 + You can partake in up to 2 activities whilst travelling. <br>
-+ *Advantage against overexertion?
-Or just no disadvantage from weather? <br>
++ You gain Advantage on any Test of Endurance you make to avoid gaining Exhaustion.<br>
 + You can't become lost except by magical means.
 (Enforced how?) <br>
 #### <br>

+### Level 1: Pathfinder
+As an adept at traversing all types of terrain, you gain the following benefits: <br>
++ Your Walk Speed increases by 1 Pace.<br>
++ You have Climb Speed and Swim Speed equal to your Walk Speed.<br>
++ You can ignore the effects of Difficult Terrain as you're moving through it.<br>
+#### <br>

+### Level 1: Rangers' Conclave
+Choose a Ranger Subclass.
+You may count each Talent listed under it count as a Ranger Class Talent.<br>
+Your options are the following:
++ Beastmasters' Conclave
++ Commandos' Conclave
++ Explorers' Conclave
++ Hunters' Conclave
++ Monster Slayers' Conclave
++ Nightstalkers' Conclave
++ Nomads' Conclave
++ Primeval Guardians' Conclave
++ Spiritcallers' Conclave
++ Trappers' Conclave
++ Weavewalkers' Conclave
+#### <br>

+Pick a Level 1 Talent from your chosen Ranger Subclass.

-### Level 1?: Survival of the Fittest?
+### Level 1: Survival of the Fittest?
 Grit?
-Whenever you finish a Rest, you regain 1 additional HP and MP.
+Upon finishing a Rest, you regain an additional 1 HP and 1 MP.
+This bonus is not prevented if you have Exhaustion.

 ### Level 2: Informed Preparations?
 Target Locked?
-After you finish a Rest, you may choose one individual creature (you've seen/interacted with?) and add its name (or at least a name you've chosen for it) amongst your Training.
+After you finish a Rest, you may choose one individual creature and add its name (or at least a name you've chosen for it) amongst your Training.
 (PHRASING?) <br>
 You can only have one individual creature named this way at a time.
 (PHRASING?) <br>
 *To clarify, you don't have to know a creature's name.
 As long as you and the GM know what individual you're referring to, it's all good.
 The point is that only one individual creature is affected.* <br>
 *NOTE: Having training means you can gain Advantage on any Test, except Attacks and Saves, where the training is relevant.
-The Test you make as part of your *Ranger's Mark* feature is neither an Attack or Save, and training would help when trying to spot a creature's weak points.
+The Test you make as part of your Ranger's Mark feature is neither an Attack or Save, and training would help when trying to spot a creature's weak points.
 Hint, hint* <br>

 ### Level 3: Camouflage?
 Vanishing Tracks?
 Nature's Veil? ???
 You can use 1 Action on your turn to become Invisible until you use another Action? <br>